NREL/reV-tutorial/README.md

 # Brief Description of the reV modeling pipeline

-reV is split into three main components: 1) simulating renewable energy generation and cost potential across a landscape, 2) simulating discrete generation plants with spatial constraints, and 3) connecting plants to a transmission grid.
+reV is split into three main components:
+1) simulating renewable energy generation and cost potential across a landscape
+2) simulating discrete generation plants with spatial constraints
+3) connecting plants to a transmission grid
 At its foundation (item 1) reV serves a spatial coordinator for the [Systems Advisor Model](https://sam.nrel.gov/).
 It runs any number of simulated generators at any number of points for which resource data is availabe.
 The resource datasets most typically used with reV (at least thus far) include the [National Solar Radiation Database](https://nsrdb.nrel.gov/) (NSRDB) and the [Wind Integration National Dataset Toolkit](https://www.nrel.gov/grid/wind-toolkit.html) (WTK), however any resource dataset can be used if it is formatted correctly.

 reV is designed as a set of Python modules, each of which take as inputs the outputs of previous modules.
 The basic work flow is to take input "resource" datasets, a specifically formatted gridded timeseries of wind or solar irradiance, pass them through module generators (**in reV-Generation**) (wind turbines or photovoltaic panels) to create gridded timeseries of energy outputs and production costs, pass that into an aggregation module (**reV-Supply-Curve-Aggregation**) which combines the resource scale generation values into model plants with plant-level costs and energy production, and finally pass that into a transmission module (**reV-Supply-Curve**) which connects these plants to transmission and updates costs: